YsaacAndrade/2026/README.md

 **Day 23** — A Python program that prompts the user for a GitHub username, fetches their public activity using the GitHub Events API, and displays the most recent event and repository.
 This is the first part of a larger project that will be expanded over time.
 *Difficulty: 1/10*

+**Day 24** — A Python script based on a CS50 lesson that reads a CSV file from the command line and displays its contents as a formatted table.
+*Difficulty: 3/10*